MileHacker Logo

 Airport Overview

 • Norman Y. Mineta San José International Airport (SJC): About 50 miles south of Sausalito.
-Mainly serves domestic routes, with some international flights.
+Mainly serves domestic routes, along with some international flights.
 Generally less busy compared to SFO and OAK.

 Flight Dynamics & Facilities